Introduction To Big Data Analysis

 - Review the Emergency Procedures Guidelines https://www.purdue.edu/emergency_preparedness/flipchart/index.html

-- Review the Building Emergency Plan (available from the building deputy) for:
+- Review the Building Emergency Plan (available on the Emergency Preparedness website or from the building deputy) for:

 - evacuation routes, exit points, and emergency assembly area